Skip to Main Content

 Embargo Questions

-When you upload to Chapman University Digital Commons, you can select an embargo of up to two years.
+When you upload a MA, MS, or PhD submission to Chapman University Digital Commons, you can select an embargo of up to two years.
 If you are in a program that also submits to ProQuest (i.e. all MA/MS/Ph.D. programs), the Dissertation and Thesis Librarian will make sure that the same embargo is applied to your submission there.

 Requests for embargoes of greater than two years are subject to the Office of the Associate Vice President for Graduate Education.
 Please use this form to make a request.